 mediation was not needed.

-Chamisa, spokesman of Tsvangirai's MDC formation, told reporter Blessing Zulu of VOA's Studio 7 for Zimbabwe that ZANU-PF and the MDC were "three miles apart" and that Mbeki's involvement was indispensable to
+But Nelson Chamisa, spokesman of Tsvangirai's MDC formation, told reporter Blessing Zulu of VOA's Studio 7 for Zimbabwe that ZANU-PF and the MDC were "three miles apart" and that Mbeki's involvement was indispensable to break the impasse.

 Spokesman Edwin Mushoriwa of the MDC Mutamabara formation said Mbeki was expected to arrive in Harare to begin his mediation effort some time next week.